-Stephen Barlow is the Artistic Director of Buxton Festival, for which he has conducted Intermezzo, La Colombe, La Princesse Jaune, The Jacobin and Otello.
+Stephen Barlow is the Artistic Director of Buxton Festival, for which he has conducted Intermezzo, La Colombe, La Princesse Jaune, The Jacobin, Otello, Lucia di Lammermoor and Louise.

 Stephen was a boy chorister at Canterbury Cathedral and then studied at King’s School‚ Canterbury.
 He won the Organ Scholarship to Trinity College‚ Cambridge‚ where he was Musical Director of the University Chamber Orchestra and Chamber Choir and founder of the University Bach Choir.
 There followed a period at Guildhall School of Music and Drama‚ where he studied under Vilem Tausky.